JooNiv/QCut/docs/theory/CZ_derivation.md

 \end{aligned}
 $

-This is exactly equal to the S/$S^\dagger$ gate (upto global phase which gets absorber by the coefficient).
+This is exactly equal to the S/$S^\dagger$ gate (up to global phase, which gets absorbed by the coefficient).

 #### Real term
 $I+\alpha A$, with